 You need to remember that employers and recruiters must screen hundreds (and sometimes thousands) of resumes for every job opening.
 Use this opportunity to start building your personal brand.

-During the first pass screening they look for reasons to trash resumes, after all, they need to narrow down candidates...and poor cover letters or poorly written resumes, regardless of your qualifications, will just get trashed!
+When screening resumes they look for reasons to trash resumes...they need to narrow down candidates...and poor cover letters or poorly written resumes, regardless of your qualifications, will just get trashed!

 In its basic form, it is a letter of introduction that accompanies a resume or curriculum vitae (CA).
 It formally introduces you to recruiters or prospective employers and expresses your interest in the company and position.

-It allows you the chance to show the recruiter or hiring manager how thorough you are...do your research of the company and tell them why you want to work for them, how you can fill the need and solve their problem, and why you can contribute and be an asset to the organization.
+It allows you the chance to show the recruiter or hiring manager how thorough you are...do your research of the company and tell them why you want to work for them, how you can fill the need and solve their problem.

 Stand-out from the crowd...don't give generic text-book answers, it's insulting and not very thoughtful.